Advanced Code Diff from within Visual Studio

 The Search Change Panel’s options offers various possibilities to explore diff, including searching for code elements where code and only code (not comment) was changed or where comment and only comment was changed, where visibility was changed, where methods or classes were added or removed etc….

 A bonus option is to search diff in third(party code, like asking for which library types is not used anymore for example.

 Typically, developers like to write tests for testing automatically refactored and new code.
 Another useful option is to search for diff coupled with code coverage by tests ratio, like asking for methods where code was changed (i.e refactored methods) and where it is not actually properly covered by tests.
 Reviewing how diff are covered by tests is made easy thanks to the search facility: Search by Coverage of Changes

 Defining the Baseline for Comparison

 The Baseline for Comparison can be specified through the menu: Visual Studio > NDepend > Define > Define the Two Snapshots to Diff > Define a Baseline for Comparison.
-The dialog below appears and let chooses through different options to define the baseline.
+The dialog below appears and lets us choose different options to define the baseline.
 The Baseline for Comparison option is then persisted in the NDepend project file.

 To harness all the diff capabilities we presented, it is important that the Baseline for Comparison points to a previous analysis result with .NET assemblies, PDB files and source code, all available somewhere on the local machine.
 If PDB files point to a different root folders (typically because .NET assemblies have been created on a different machine) NDepend comes with a source file rebasing option.
 If older version of source files is not available, it is still possible to query for what was changed, but of course, this won’t be possible to compare the missing older version of source files with the newer version.
 However, the option Compare older and newer version disassembled with Reflector will still be available as long as the older version of the .NET assemblies is available (no matter if PDB files and source files are absent).